Configuring Discovery Views for Primo VE

 Set focus on search box

-When selected, focus is placed in the search box by default when various pages (such as Library Search and Journal Search) are opened in Primo VE.
-This enables users to type their queries directly into the search box without having to select the search box first.
-This is already the case for the classic UI.
+When selected, the focus is placed in the search box by default when various pages (such as Library Search and Journal Search) are opened in Primo VE.
+This enables users to type their queries directly into the search box without having to select it first.
 Out of the box, this functionality is disabled.

 Enable recent scopes search